psarando/shire-reckoning/Middle-earth-simulation.md

    If the traditional Shire Calendar leap-year rules continued into the Fourth Age, but the New Reckoning restarted its calculations, then its Yestarë, Yavannië 30, and Cormarë would be out of sync with the Shire Calendar for 20 years around every century.
-   Also, the Shire Calendar would have to choose a year to make a "Millennial Leap-year" that would be different than the New Reckoning's "Millennial Leap-year" (since those also fall on a centennial year), making these calendars even more out of sync in the meantime.
+   Also, the Shire Calendar would have to choose a year to make a [Millennial Leap-year](#millennial-leap-years) that would be different than the New Reckoning's [Millennial Leap-year](#millennial-leap-years) (since those also fall on a centennial year), making these calendars even more out of sync in the meantime.
 2. Ignore the new count of years for the Fourth Age and continue reckoning leap-years in the New Reckoning and the Shire Calendar as if the count of Third Age years had continued.